 1. What is a googly in cricket?

-2. Who invented the googly?
+2. Who invented the googly ball?

-English cricketer Bernard Bosanquet in the early 1900s.
+The googly was invented in England by Bernard Bosanquet in the early 1900s.

 3. How does a googly spin?

-4. Why is the googly effective?
+4. What makes a googly effective?

-5. How to bowl a googly?
+5. How do you bowl a googly?

 6. When should you bowl a googly?